-Red Hat recommends defining the testable storage domains on a separate storage server that can be offline without affecting the primary storage domains used for production in the primary site.
+You should define the testable storage domains on a separate storage server that can be offline without affecting the primary storage domains used for production in the primary site.

-For more information about failing over the environment, cleaning the environment, and performing the failback, see Section 3.3, "Execute a Failover", Section 3.4, "Clean the Primary Site", and Section 3.5, "Execute a Failback".
+For more information about failing over the environment, cleaning the environment, and performing the failback, see Executing a Failover, Cleaning the Primary Site, and Executing a Failback.

-Performing the discreet failover test:
+Procedure: Discreet failover test:

 - 1. Stop the test storage domains in the primary site.
 You can do this by, for example, shutting down the server host or blocking it with a firewall rule. - 2.
 Disable the storage replication between the testable storage domains and ensure that all replicated storage domains used for the test are in read/write mode. - 3.
 Place the test primary storage domains into read-only mode. - 4.
-Run the command to fail over to the secondary site: - # ansible-playbook playbook --tags "fail\over" - 5.
-Verify that all relevant storage domains, virtual machines, and templates are registered and running successfully.
+Run the command to fail over to the secondary site:

+ansible-playbook playbook --tags "fail\over"

+5. Verify that all relevant storage domains, virtual machines, and templates are registered and running successfully.